9001/copyparty/contrib/README.md

 * makes it way faster (especially for slow/networked locations (such as copyparty-fuse))

 ### [`webdav-basicauth.reg`](webdav-basicauth.reg)
-* enables webdav basic-auth over plaintext http
+* enables webdav basic-auth over plaintext http; takes effect after a reboot OR after running `webdav-unlimit.bat`

 ### [`webdav-unlimit.bat`](webdav-unlimit.bat)
 * removes the 47.6 MiB filesize limit when downloading from webdav